gmh-07/Shoppinghour.com/README.md

 # Shoppinghour.com
-This is my another mini project for technical club audition
+# This is just a simple project for technical club audition